The Best Fall Events in Los Angeles and Southern California

-The annual Pumpkin Festival is happening on Saturday, October 6th and Sunday, October 7th at Cal Poly Pomona.
+The annual Pumpkin Festival is happening on Saturday, October 5th and Sunday, October 6th at Cal Poly Pomona.
 This popular Festival features a corn maze, pony rides, petting farm, games, live music, demonstrations, food, and more.
 The Don B. Huntley College of Agriculture grows 40,000 pumpkins for this special event.
-The Pumpkin Patch remains open through October 31st (and is closed on Mondays).
 Check the website for ticket information.

 1101 W. McKinley Ave., Pomona, CA 91768

 Families can visit the L.A.
-County Fair from August 31st through September 23rd.
-(Keep in mind that the Fair is closed on Mondays and Tuesdays except for Labor Day, September 3rd).
-Many families make visiting the L.A.
-County Fair an annual tradition.
-Festivities include rides, animals, performances, and of course, food.
-Check the website for more information about tickets and a schedule of events.
+County Fair from August 30th through September 22nd.
+(Remember, the Fair is closed on Mondays and Tuesdays, excluding Labor Day.)
+This year the “LA County Fair Goes POP!” with a spotlight on pop culture.
+Families won’t run out of things to see, do, hear and eat at the Fair.
+Enjoy food, rides, animals, performances, and much, much more.
+Check the website for more information about tickets and schedule of events.

 2800 E. Observatory Rd., Los Angeles, CA 90027

-The Griffith Observatory is celebrating the Autumn Equinox on September 22nd.
-This Observatory offers brief talks twice a day — at local noon (not the same as 12:00 pm) and sunset.
+The Griffith Observatory is celebrating the Autumn Equinox on Monday, September 23rd.
+The Observatory offers brief talks twice a day — at local noon (not the same as 12:00 pm) and sunset.
 These events are free.
 Check the website for details.

 Underwood Family Farms